 Philanthropy has many synonyms: generosity, altruism, charity, social conscience.
 Literally, it translates as “love of humanity.”
 Here at St. Scholastica, we believe all of these words exemplify why our Benedictine Community of learners exists today; because of someone else who came before us and their love of humanity.
 During our Spring Philanthropy Week, we encouraged students to reflect on philanthropy, what it means to give back, and how to demonstrate their own love of humanity.

-We hid nearly 300 pieces of candy around campus to get students in a philanthropic spirit.
-Chocolate gold coins were labeled, It's Philanthropy Week.
-Celebrate Hospitality with a treat!; and 100 Grand Bars were labeled, Money doesn't grow on trees, but cocoa does!
-The candy was a teaser for the week's festivities.
+We sprinkled over 300 pieces of candy around campus for our students to discover.
+Chocolate gold coins were labeled with stickers that read It's Philanthropy Week.
+Celebrate Hospitality with a treat! and 100 Grand Bars were labeled Money doesn't grow on trees, but cocoa does!

 We invited students, staff and faculty to decorate a keepsake rock with a word or phrase that speaks to the importance of giving (giving rocks!).
 We also began stamping Philanthropy Week passports, a suggestion from outgoing Student Senate Vice President Will Richardson.
 Each stamp earned its recipient one entry into a drawing for a $250 Target gift card.

 We encouraged students to stop by our "photo booth" and share what they love about St. Scholastica on a white board.
 Messages ranged from "it's like a second home" to "the ski team" to the ever-popular "community."
 Photos were shared to our Facebook page and everyone who posed for a picture earned another passport stamp.